BINF-6310L-8310L-Spring23/Lab_4_ANOVA/README.md

 (d) Use featureNames() to report the afymetrix id's of the genes with smaller p-values than 0.000001.

-(e) Briefly comment on the di®erences you observe.
+(e) Briefly comment on the differences you observe.
 That is, how many genes have p-values smaller than 0.001 from both ANOVA and Krusal-Wallis?
 How many only from one type of test?
 Hint: Collect TRUE/FALSES in logical vectors and use table.